ChatGPT and AI in Therapy and Mental Health

 Are people really using ChatbotGPT for therapy instead of going to a real therapist?

-Recently, you may have heard of ChatGPT (an AI chatbot that mimics human communication created by for-profit lab OpenAI) that people are using to write term papers, draft legal documents, and even for conversation and therapy sessions.
+You have probably heard of OpenAI’s ChatGPT or Google’s Gemini (generative AI chatbots that mimic human communication).
+People are using these generative artificial intelligence (AI) apps to write term papers, draft legal documents, create therapy progress notes, and even for conversation and therapy sessions.

 There are many different AI chatbots and apps available and in use today.